- 20 Unique Gift Ideas for Road Trippers - November 22, 2023

-Here are some other fun Missouri roadside attractions to be found between St.Louis and Kansas City.
+There are several other fun things to see along I-70 in Missouri as you travel between St.Louis and Kansas City.

-Kansas has the longest stretch of I-70, with over six hours of driving from Missouri to Colorado, but it’s also, surprisingly, my favorite state to road trip through.
+There are plenty of things to see in Kansas along I-70.
+This state has the longest stretch of the interstate – over six hours of driving from Missouri to Colorado.
+But it’s also, surprisingly, my favorite state to road trip through.

-Kansas has some cool towns along the interstate and many roadside attractions that provide an excuse to get out of the vehicle to stretch your legs.
+Driving through Kansas on I-70, you’ll encounter several cool towns and roadside attractions that are the perfect excuse to get out of your vehicle to stretch your legs.

 If you have time to venture a bit further off I-70, we highly suggest a stop at Monument Rocks.
-You’ll never think of Kansas the same.
+You’ll never think of Kansas the same way again.

 After six hours of driving through the plains of Kansas, you reach Colorado.
 I would wager that Colorado probably contains the most beautiful and least beautiful stretches of I-70.

 There are a lot of feedlots to pass through before reaching those beautiful Rocky Mountains!